 Proposal 3: agree the corrections to NR Stage-2 TP ([3]).

-Proposal 4: Update S1AP to remove , and the related behavior text.
+Proposal 4: Update S1AP to remove LTE-M Satellite Indication IE, and the related behavior text.

 Proposal 5: rapporteur CR to add the assigned criticality “ignore” for the RAT Restriction IE in S1AP and X2AP.